kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 The direction vectors |p1|, :math:`\mathbf{p}_2` and so on, are each :math:`K \times 1` unit vectors.
 These are vectors in the original coordinate space (the :math:`K`-dimensional real-world) where the observations are recorded.

 But these direction vectors are also our link to the latent-variable coordinate system.
-These direction vectors create a (hyper)plane that is embedded inside the :math:`K`-dimensional space.
+These direction vectors create a (hyper)plane that is embedded inside the :math:`K`-dimensional space of the :math:`K` original variables.
 You will see the terminology of *loadings* - this is just another name for these direction vectors:

 .. math::
 	\text{Loadings, a $K \times A$ matrix:}\qquad\qquad \mathbf{P} = \begin{bmatrix} \mathbf{p}_1 & \mathbf{p}_2 & \ldots & \mathbf{p}_A \end{bmatrix}

 Once this hyperplane is mapped out, then we start to consider how each of the observations lie on this hyperplane.
 We start to be more and more interested in this reduced dimensional plane, because it is an :math:`A`-dimensional plane, where :math:`A` is often much smaller than :math:`K`.
-Returning back to the case of the thermometers in a room.
-We had 4 thermometers (:math:`K=4`), but only one latent variable, :math:`A=1`.
-Rather than concern ourself with the original 4 measurements, we only focus on the single column of score values.
+Returning back to the case of the thermometers in a room: we had 4 thermometers (:math:`K=4`), but only one latent variable, :math:`A=1`.
+Rather than concern ourself with the original 4 measurements, we only focus on the single column of score values, since this single variables is the best summary possible of the 4 original variables.

 How do we get the score value(s): we just use equation :eq:`LVM-score-values` and multiply the data by the loadings vectors.
 That equation, repeated here: